pulsar-edit/documentation/docs/developing-for-pulsar/package-word-count.md

 });
 ```

-We'll ignore the state stuff for now, since it's not important for this simple package.
+We’ll ignore the state stuff for now, since it’s not important for this simple package.
 The rest should be fairly straightforward.

 Next, our `activate` method creates an instance of the `CompositeDisposable` class.
 It does this because some methods that are typically called during package activation — adding commands, subscribing to events, and so on — will create side effects that should be cleaned up if this package is ever deactivated.
 A `CompositeDisposable` helps us keep track of all of those clean-up tasks.